 In November 2019, City Council updated the Debt-Related Financial Policies to eliminate the ratio related to Uncommitted/ Unassigned Fund Balance as a percent of General Fund Revenue.
 At the same time they established a 15 percent target for Spendable Fund Balance as a percentage of General Fund Revenue.
 The policies as they were adopted also eliminated a defined limit.
 The City Manager and financial staff will continue to closely monitor Fund Balance and the operating budget and consider making changes to future commitments and recommend spending restrictions in the future, if necessary, to ensure that the ratios established in the City's Financial Policies are maintained, if not exceeded.
 The bond rating agencies (Moody's and S&P) have encouraged the City, as well as other localities, to maintain even higher fund balances, as extra protection for bond holders.
 The City has not used Fund Balance to support operating expenditures since FY 2014.
-In the past seven years, the City has been able to increase Spendable Fund Balance from \$62.7 million in FY 2014 to the estimated amount of \$178.6 million in FY 2022.
+In the past seven years, the City has been able to increase Spendable Fund Balance from \$62.7 million in FY 2014 to \$169.4 million in FY 2021.
+Despite the major negative impact that COVID-19 had on City tax revenues, the City avoided using Fund Balance in FY 2021 to support operating expenditures primarily through a hiring freeze and a significant reduction in the use of planned cash capital.
+The use of fund balance in FY 2022 is only expected to be needed to fund the CIP, not to support operating expenditures.